 - As shown by 300, the preferred tactic of the Persians was to sit back and rain arrows on their opponent, then send in the cavalry to finish them off.
 This failed spectacularly at the Battle of Marathon in 390 BC, where the Greek phalanxes, instead of slowly marching towards the Persians, ran at full speed.
 This so surprised the Persians that they fired their arrows in panic-and missed by a large margin.
 Also, no Persian cavalry; the Athenians appeared to have waited until the horsemen were sent off (after 5 days' standoff) before attacking.

-- Worth noting that while the trope namer is quoted in Herodotus's The Histories (and therefore still Older Than Feudalism), attributed to a Spartan named Dienekes, it may have been apocryphal.
+- The trope namer is quoted in Herodotus's The Histories (and therefore Older Than Feudalism), attributed to a Spartan named Dienekes, though it may have been apocryphal.

-- Subverted then played straight at the Battle of Hastings, several rains of arrows by the Normans at the start of the battle did very little to the English shield wall, but after an ill-disciplined charge got a number of the English killed the shield wall wasn't nearly so effective.
+- Featured at the Battle of Hastings.
+Several rains of arrows by the Normans at the start of the battle did very little to the English shield wall, but after an ill-disciplined charge got a number of the English killed the shield wall wasn't nearly so effective.

 - The late Roman Army went Up to Eleven: the two pila per soldier were replaced by either a single verutum (a throwing spear) or spiculum (like the pilum, only heavier) or two lanceae (small javelins of more traditional design) depending on supplies and deployment, plus the normal infantry started was supplied with a dozen plumbatae (darts made to pierce chainmail and kill on short distance), and was flanked by archers (both on foot and mounted) equipped with composite bows and sometimes crossbows for a more traditional Rain of Arrows.